 Correct policies will help you establish best practices in church finances.

-Here are a sample set of policies
+Here is a sample set of policies

-With respect to the actual, ongoing financial condition and activities, the Administrator shall not cause or allow the development of fiscal jeopardy or a material deviation of actual expenditures from board priorities
+Concerning the actual, ongoing financial condition and activities, the Administrator shall not cause or allow the development of fiscal jeopardy or a material deviation of actual expenditures from board priorities

 Accordingly, the Administrator will not:

 - Expend more funds than have been received in the fiscal year to date.

 - Use any long-term maintenance or savings reserves.

 - Fail to settle payroll and debts promptly.